Updated February 15, 2021.

-Even if there’s no offseason practice for your team or nearby batting cage, you can still work on your hitting.
-There are many drills that can greatly improve your hitting technique that can be done in your own backyard or at a nearby park.
-Some are solo drills and some you can do with a friend.
+There are many drills that can greatly improve your hitting technique that can be done during practice, in your own backyard, or at a nearby park.
+Some are solo drills and some you can do with a friend or teammate.
 The most important part is to do these drills consistently, over and over again, so that muscle memory will take over come game time and do the hard work for you.
 Make every practice swing a perfect swing.
 Focus on the little details of your technique.
 Every time you swing the bat do it correctly so that your muscles will remember that perfect swing when it really counts.

-3N2 has compiled the 5 best offseason hitting drills to help keep you sharp so you’ll be game ready when the new season’s first pitch is thrown.
+3N2 has compiled the 5 best baseball and softball hitting drills to help keep you sharp so you’ll be game ready.

 1. Swing for the Fences Drill